huggingface/blog/swift-coreml-llm.md

 ## Optimization

-There's no point in converting models if they don't run fast on your target hardware and are respectful with system resources.
-The models mentioned in this post are pretty big for local use, and we are consciously using them to stretch the limits of what's possible with current technology, and understand where the bottlenecks are.
+There's no point in converting models if they don't run fast on your target hardware and are respectful of system resources.
+The models mentioned in this post are pretty big for local use, and we are consciously using them to stretch the limits of what's possible with current technology and understand where the bottlenecks are.

 There are a few key optimization areas we've identified.
 They are a very important topic for us and the subject of current and upcoming work.
 Some of them include: